-This edition also reports on the Chess Cork Congress.
-Special thanks to Mark Watkins, Andrew Murphy, Nitish Arun and Conor Sheehan for sending on some interesting games and photos, including Nitish's defeat of his first International Master IM Gubanov.
+This edition also reports on the recent Cork Chess Congress.
+Special thanks to Mark Watkins, Andrew Murphy, Nitish Arun and Conor Sheehan for sending on some interesting games and photos, including Nitish's defeat of his first International Master IM Olea Gubanov.
 Special thanks also to Lorcan Heron of Galway Chess Club for annotating his fascinating game against Cian Ward from the ESCC School Championships last June,

-Finally, in International Chess News, the young American GM Christopher Yoo was expelled from the US Championships, when he lost the run of himself after losing to top seed Fabiano Caruana, who boldly sacrificed the exchange with 13...
+Finally, in international news, the young American GM Christopher Yoo was expelled from the US Championships, when he lost the run of himself after losing to top seed Fabiano Caruana, who boldly sacrificed the exchange with 13...
 Nxe5! in the below position and went on to win a memorable game.